How to Use Psychology to Drive Ecommerce Sales

 How Anchoring Works

-When customers see a higher original price next to a discounted price, the original price serves as an anchor, making the discounted price seem like a better deal.
+When consumers see a higher original price next to a discounted price, the original price becomes an anchor, a powerful tool in the psychology to drive ecommerce sales.
+The anchor effect causes the discounted price to seem like much more of a bargain, changing customers’ perception of value and leading them to purchase.

 How to Use Anchoring in Ecommerce